What is Diabetes?

 In people with diabetes, insufficient insulin production occurs.
-So when people with diabetes eat glucose, which is in foods such as bread, cereals, fruit and starchy vegetables, legumes, milk, yoghurt and sweets, it can’t be converted into energy.
-Instead of being turned into energy the glucose stays in the blood.
+So when people with diabetes eat glucose, which is in foods such as bread, cereals, fruit and starchy vegetables, legumes, milk, yoghurt and sweets, they can’t convert it into energy.
+Instead of being turned into energy, the glucose stays in the blood.
 Blood glucose levels are higher in people with Diabetes.
 Glucose flows around your body in your blood.
 Your blood glucose level is called glycaemia.

-Unfortunately due to changes in lifestyle a growing number of Australians are being diagnosed with Type II Diabetes every year.
+Unfortunately, due to lifestyle changes, a growing number of Australians are being diagnosed with Type II Diabetes every year.

 There are two different but equally destructive types of diabetes.